Logic Action

 Raluca Stoica

-Logic nodes allow you to control how a chatflow behaves by introducing decision-making, branching, and orchestration.
+Logic actions allow you to control how a flow behaves by introducing decision-making, branching, and orchestration.
 They are used to route conversations dynamically based on conditions, data, or predefined rules.

 • Condition